About Author

 Water Activities: Swimming, fishing, canoeing nearby Additional Info: Camp store, game room, campfires permitted, pet-friendly, electric vehicle charging

 Why It’s Special: Shady Knoll Campground offers a peaceful, wooded atmosphere just a short distance from Cape Cod Bay and the Rail Trail.
-It’s highly regarded for clean facilities, family-friendly amenities, and a location that’s convenient for exploring Cape attractions.

 Tip: Reserve early for shady sites, and bring bikes for easy access to the Cape Cod Rail Trail and local beaches.